-We just planted three Hardy Hibiscus that we purchaed from Garden Harvest Supply.
+We just planted three Hardy Hibiscus that we purchased from GrowJoy.
 The plants are thriving!
 We need a little help to know your recommendation for winterizing.
 Mulch…Burlap…Fertilizing?
 Thanks for helping with this.
 Mark and Jacquie S.

 For winter care, wait until there has been a killing frost, one that turns the leaves brown, and then trim the stems back.
 Hardy hibiscus are considered a perennial plant, not a shrub, so they will die down to the ground each winter.
 To help them survive the cold, cover the plants with a thick, 8- to 12-inch layer of mulch, chopped leaves or pine needles.
 This will help protect the root ball.

 Mark the placement of the plants since these are slow starters in the spring.
 It’s very easy to think you have lost them, so have patience.
 The soil temperatures need to reach the 70-degree range to bring them out of their winter sleep.
 Once you see their new sprouts emerge, give them a dose of fertilizer, we recommend Jacks Blossom Booster.
 Plants should be fertilized every 14-20 days throughout the growing season.

 Also watch, as some varieties like to self-sow, and you may have some new plants to share with your friends.